ilyavoronin/preprint_server/README.md

 ```
 The following options are available:
 * from -- the date to begin from in format `YYYY-MM-DD`(required)
 * validators -- list of validators to use.
-Valid arguments 'l' for LocalValidator, 'c' for CrossRefValidator, 'a' for ArxivValidator (defalut argument: 'la')
+Valid arguments 'l' for LocalValidator, 'c' for CrossRefValidator, 'a' for ArxivValidator (defalut argument: 'ca')

 ##### For example:
 ```sh